Table of Contents

 Water Scarcity

 The consequences of climate change, excessive extraction, and dam constructions lead to a lack of water in areas around the Indus River.
 The river’s water levels have always affected the Hisplain region, in particular the agricultural yield and the dependency of the local population on the water.
-In addition, the bulk of constructions and alteration of the natural state of the river gives rise to a multitude of water scarcity problems for both Pakistan and India.

 Conclusion: Safeguarding the Indus River for the Upcoming Generations